jjllvv/jjllvv.github.io/index.md

-## Welcome to sound artist and musician Joël Lavoie website.
+## Welcome to the website of sound artist and musician Joël Lavoie.

 it is currently under construction and will be online soon.